College of Liberal Arts and Social Sciences > Department of English > English, MA

 Conditional admission may be granted to students whose overall grade point average on the last 60 hours of course credit is at least 2.67 (A=4.00), whose grade point average in the discipline is at least 3.00, and whose scores on the Graduate Record Examination are high enough to indicate probable success in the graduate program.

-Students must complete a minimum of 36 semester hours of graduate coursework in English.
+Students must complete a minimum of 36 term hours of graduate coursework in English.
 The program requires that coursework be distributed over the historical periods in English and American literature, bibliography and research methods, literary theory, and rhetoric.
 Specific requirements are as follows:

 - 3 hours of Bibliography and Research Methods